-Entrepreneur Kristin Sheffer helps Millennial businesswomen realize their dreams professionally and personally
+Kristin Sheffer helps Millennials realize their professional and personal dreams

 American humanitarian Kristin Sheffer is a social entrepreneur whose personal development coaching method resonates well with the millennial generation.

 2014 saw Kristin launch a bespoke personal development coaching program for young businesswomen which combines business, charity and personal development.

 This innovative business helps her clients achieve harmony in their lives and realize their full potential, free of fears, self-doubt or competition from others.

 What’s more, in a bid to ensure their lasting happiness, Kristin’s winning ingredient hinges on providing them with a palpable sense of wholeness in their lives.

 ‘I have a very unique approach that works extremely well for those who are serious about taking their life to the next level.
 Because I believe so passionately in each and every woman I meet, I cannot and will not let them settle for mediocrity.’ –Kristin Sheffer, Personal Development Coach and Entrepreneur

 Here, Kristin tells Nativa World how her own challenging personal journey gave her the strength to overhaul her life

 Kristin, how and why did you create Simply Free ?

 At 19 years old I became an Executive Assistant at an international commodities trading company with a gold mining subsidiary.
 I had nothing but a high school diploma at the time but advanced to Partner after just seven years.
 I worked in Operations, Logistics, Compliance and Human Resources and was then appointed Director of Compliance where I managed 25 miners.
 I was taught very early on that respect is not given, it’s earned.